precice/dumux-adapter/README.md

     - Note that extended features of DuMuX or the DuMuX-preCICE adapter may need additional DUNE modules.

 2. Download the DuMuX-preCICE adapter to the same directory as the DUNE modules and the `dumux` folder.
-At the moment there are no adapter releases, besides an outdated `v0.1` release, such the best way is to checkout the `develop` branch of the adapter.
+It is recommended to use the latest release of the adapter, which can be found by checking out the relevant branch.

     ```text
-    git clone -b develop https://github.com/precice/dumux-adapter.git
+    git clone -b dumux-adapter-v1.0.0 https://github.com/precice/dumux-adapter.git
     ```

     You can also try to clone the repository via SSH:

     ```text
-    git clone -b develop git@github.com:precice/dumux-adapter.git
+    git clone -b dumux-adapter-v1.0.0 git@github.com:precice/dumux-adapter.git
     ```

-3. Verify that the `dumux-precice` folder is in the same directory as the DUNE module folders and the `dumux` folder.
+3. Verify that the `dumux-adapter` folder is in the same directory as the DUNE module folders and the `dumux` folder.

 4. Build and configure the adapter using `dunecontrol`.
 While being in the directory mentioned in the previous step via calling

     ```text
-    dunecontrol --only=dumux-precice all
+    ./dune-common/bin/dunecontrol --opts=dumux-adapter/dumux-precice all
     ```

     After the build and configure step a new directory `build-cmake` was created inside the `dumux-precice` directory.